NickMcNeilly/academic-kickstart/content/post/23-10-2019-devlog-five.md

 - If the player is sick and rolls above 95*, they are cured.
 - If non-player family members are sick and roll under 10*, their health gets even worse.
 - If non-player family members are sick and roll over 95*, their condition improves.
 If this improvement results in their health rising above a certain point, they are cured.

-Finally, if the player is sick, after all these calculations are applied their health stat degrades.
+- If the player is still sick after all these calculations, are applied their health stat degrades.

 *These values are reduced to varying degrees by recovery power.
 A higher recovery power makes it easier to recover from disease and harder for a disease to worsen.